What happens when the two worlds collide?

 As we have come to realize, the world around us is highly dominated by technology.
 In a recent study, conducted by The Indian Express, stated that “With a rise in smartphone ownership globally, China will have highest number of smartphone users, 1.3 billion, in 2018, followed by India with 530 million users”.

-Five Hundred and Thirty million users in India have direct access to technology on the tip of their fingers, that is an outrageous number and it is foreseen to certainly increase with time.
+Five Hundred and Thirty million users in India have direct access to modern technology on the tip of their fingers, that is an outrageous number and it is foreseen to certainly increase with time.
 If you are not overwhelmed with digital revolution than you might want to look up from your phone screens to pause and reflect.
 Augmented Reality is the most talked about development in the digital realm today, it bridges the gap between what real and digital, and as the name suggests Augments our real worldview by enhancing it.

 So, what happens when art and the digital world collide?